Jianianhualong: Classification

 A number of characteristics allow Jianianhualong to be identified as a member of the Troodontidae.
 These include the long forward-projecting branch and flange of the lacrimal bone; the foramina on the nasal bone; the smooth transition between the eye socket and the backward-projecting branch of the frontal bone; the ridge on the forward-projecting branch of the jugal bone; the triangular dentary bearing a widening groove; the robust forward-projecting branch of the surangular bone; the relatively large number of unevenly-distributed teeth; the flattened chevrons with blunt forward projections and bifurcated backward projections; and the broad and flat "pubic apron" formed by the pubic bones.

 Within the troodontids, Jianianhualong displays a unique combination of characteristics from both basal ("unspecialized") and derived ("specialized") troodontids, organized in distinct regions of its body.
 The forelimbs and pelvis largely resemble basal troodontids such as Sinovenator: the short deltopectoral crest on the humerus; the long hand, metacarpal II, and phalanx III-2 on the hand; the small ilium; the ridge on the pubic apron; and the short ischium with two projections and an obturator process near the bottom of the bone.
 At the same time, the skull and hindlimbs resemble derived troodontids: the deep jugal branch of the maxilla bearing a prominent groove, the sub-triangular antorbital fossa; the relatively long maxillary fenestra; the short jugal branch of the postorbital bone; the long hallux; the slender and short metatarsal II; the "heel" on phalanx II-2; and the large, curved sickle claw.
-Sinosonasus exhibits a similar condition: the skull is like those of basal troodontids, and the pelvis and hindlimb are like those of derived troodontids.
+Sinusonasus exhibits a similar condition: the skull is like those of basal troodontids, and the pelvis and hindlimb are like those of derived troodontids.
 In a phylogenetic analysis, Xu and colleagues found Jianianhualong in a polytomy with Sinusonasus and several other intermediate troodontids.

 For their 2019 description of Hesperornithoides, Scott Hartman and colleagues added Jianianhualong to an expanded and updated version of the phylogenetic dataset that was used for the analysis of Xu and colleagues.
 They found it as a member of the Sinovenatorinae, a group that was named in 2017 by Caizhi Shen and colleagues in their description of Daliansaurus.
 However, Hartman and colleagues noted that a position similar to that found by Xu and colleagues was also plausible: forcing Jianianhualong to be closer to the more derived Troodontinae required a phylogenetic tree that was only one step longer, and thus marginally less likely according to the principle of maximum parsimony.

 The strict consensus phylogenetic tree recovered by Xu and colleagues is reproduced below at left.
 The partially expanded strict consensus tree recovered by Hartman and colleagues is reproduced below at right (note that Troodontinae includes Troodon, Saurornithoides, and Zanabazar).